dupgit/sauvegarde/README.md

 GAsyncQueue (glib).
 Binary data are not transformed and structures are passed in place (no copy in memory).

-Between programs messages are passed via a JSON structured message (jansson).
-All binary data are transformed into some base64 encoded string.
+Between programs messages are passed throught HTTP protocol via JSON structured messages (jansson).
+All binary data are transformed into base64 encoded strings.

 msg_id field is used to identify message type.
 It is based on ENC_* macros defined in packing.h.
 ENC_META_DATA indicates that the JSON string contains